helrayzr/twitch-nodejs-chatbot-template/README.md

 With this key in place, you can now use the following commands:
 - !songmonitor - starts a monitor that will check Spotify at the end of each song for what you are currently listening to.
-- !currentsong - displays in chat the name of the current song playing.
+- !song - displays in chat the name of the current song playing.
 - !lastsong - displays in chate the name of the last song played.

 The results are stored in 2 files: CurrentSongArtist.txt and tracks.json.
 In OBS, if you create a new Text on your chosen scene you can point it to the CurrentSongArtist.txt file and it will show the track on your overlay.